LordAmit/Brightness/README.md

 1. Saving color profile
 1. Loading color profile

-We are working on the following features:
+We are working on the following features and plan to release these through version 3:

+1. Rewriting GUI to integrate both Brightness Controller simple and normal
-1. Auto-loading of color and brightness settings
+2. Auto-loading of color and brightness settings based on profile
-2. Checking for update
+3. Checking for update

-It should be mentioned that through color profile Red, Green and Blue color ratios are changed in the screen.
+Brightness Controller changes Red, Green and Blue color ratios  in the screen through color profile at software level using `xrandr`.

+We work on this in our spare time, so can not really promise when the v3 will be released.
+The current version available is stable and should work as intended.

 ## Dependencies

 There are several dependencies:

 1. python3-pyside2.qtcore, python3-pyside2.qtgui, python3-pyside2.qtwidgets, python3-pyside2.qtnetwork